agilestacks/stack-apps/README.md

 ### Python Flask

-Applicaiton that provides end-to-end python developer experience with: Python + Flask + Skaffold + VS Code.
+[This](master/apps/python-flask) applicaiton that provides end-to-end python developer experience with: Python + Flask + Skaffold + VS Code.
 It includes templates for VSCode to do a remote debug, and code reload in kubernetes pod